mjrgh/pico-sdk-2.1.0/Snapshot-Creation-Notes.md

   - Newer ARM Gnu Toolchain (13.3.Rel1)
   - 2.1.0 picotool

 The 1.5.1 SDK sets up a bunch of build tools that are needed.
 As always with open-source projects, you need a steaming pile of Linux-world build tools with specific version numbers, so it's a nightmare to cobble it all together by hand.
-The automated 1.5.1 installer has all of the necessary tools (at their correct version snapshots), pre-built and pre-packaged, so we don't have to go through the arduous procedure of installing all of the build tools to *build the build tools*.
-Fortunately, the newer SDK seems happy to run with most of the same build tools as the older SDK, so installing the older SDK with its pre-built tools gets us 90% of the way there.
+These are third-party tools like git, ninja, python, and cmake that aren't part of a basic Windows setup, and which tend to have incompatible changes often enough that Linux build procedures always insist on *specific* versions being installed.
+It's never enough to have python, you have to have python 3.6.7.12 exactly, or nothing works.
+The magic of the automated 1.5.1 installer was that it included all of the required third-party tools at their required version levels, all pre-built and pre-packaged, so we didn't have to go through the arduous procedure of finding and installing all of the *additional* build tools needed to *build the build tools*.
+Fortunately, the newer SDK seems happy to work smoothly with most of the same build tool versions as the older SDK, so installing the older SDK with its pre-built tools gets us 90% of the way there.